What is True RMS Measurement? RMS Vs True RMS

 If the meter is labeled and specified to respond to the true RMS value of the current.
 It means the meter’s internal circuit calculates the heating value of the current or voltage.
 This method gives accurate measurement irrespective of the current wave shape.

-The true RMS meter reads correctly for all types of wave shapes, whether it is a sine wave, square wave, triangular wave, etc. if we use the average responding meter, then the reading errors of different wave shapes are as given below.
+The true RMS meter reads correctly for all types of wave shapes, whether sine waves, square waves, triangular waves, etc. If we use the average responding meter, the reading errors of different wave shapes are given below.

 measurement error with rms and true rms measurement for different waveforms